 “The swastika is a positive symbol originating from the Hindu religion, but has been usurped by the Nazis and other nefarious groups who seek to twist the symbol literally and metaphorically to serve negative and evil purposes,” said Jacob in a statement to HAF.

 As HAF has repeatedly pointed out, the swastika is an ancient and auspicious Hindu symbol, prominently used as well by other faiths in India, as well as pre-Christian traditions throughout the world.
 To this day it is still commonly used at the entrance of Hindu homes, in temples, and on invitations to auspicious occasions such as weddings and other rites of passage.
 In Sanskrit the word is a combination of “su” (meaning good) and “asti” (meaning to exist).

-Unfortunately, the cultural appropriation of the symbol by Hitler and the Nazis continues to overshadow the positive meaning behind the symbol.
+Unfortunately, the use of symbol by Hitler and the Nazis, called by them in German hakenkreuz, continues to overshadow the positive meaning behind the symbol.
 The irony in this particular case, that an Indian American’s home has been vandalized using a symbol that in India would be painted on it in joy, makes the ongoing use of the swastika to represent one of the most bigoted and hateful ideologies in history all the more tragic.